Did Allstate add a driver to your policy you never authorized?

 Find out if it happened to you

-Open your Allstate declarations page
+Open your declarations page

-Compare the drivers listed against the household members you actually authorized to cover.
+Look for any driver listed besides you and the household members you intended to cover.

-See whether your premium rose around the time the extra name first appeared.
+Check whether the premium rose around the time the extra name appeared.

 Send it to us